 Ferroglobe is among the leading global manganese-based alloys producers based on production capacity.
-As of December 31, 2018, Ferroglobe maintained approximately 309,000 tons of annual silicomanganese production capacity and approximately 346,000 tons of annual ferromanganese production capacity in our factories in Spain, Norway, and France.
-The acquisition of Glencore assets completed on February 1, 2018 added approximately 125,000 tons of silicomanganese and 144,000 tons of ferromanganese annually.
-During the year ended December 31, 2018, Ferroglobe sold 424,358 tons of manganese-based alloys, which includes only approximately nine months of sales activity for the newly acquired facilities in Norway and France since finished goods were not purchased as part of the acquisition.
-For the years ended December 31, 2018, 2017, and 2016, Ferroglobe's revenues generated by manganese-based alloys sales accounted for 23.2%, 20.9% and 14.2%, respectively, of Ferroglobe's total consolidated revenues.

-Over 90% of the global manganese-based alloys produced are used in steel production, and all steelmakers use manganese and manganese alloys in their production processes.
+As of December 31, 2019, Ferroglobe maintained approximately 309,000 tons of annual silicomanganese production capacity and approximately 346,000 tons of annual ferromanganese production capacity in our factories in Spain, Norway, and France.
+During the year ended December 31, 2019, Ferroglobe sold 392,456 tons of manganese-based alloys.
+For the years ended December 31, 2019, 2018, and 2017, Ferroglobe's revenues generated by manganese-based alloys sales accounted for 27.7%, 23.5% and 20.9%, respectively, of Ferroglobe's total consolidated revenues over 90% of the global manganese-based alloys produced are used in steel production, and all steelmakers use manganese and manganese alloys in their production processes.